 Florida State Society DAR Scholarship

 The scholarships are open to any Florida resident who has graduated high school.
-Applicants must attend an accredited college or university.
+Applicants must be US citizens and attend an accredited college or university.
 Students can be enrolled in a Florida or out-of-state institution.
 Applicants must have a GPA of 3.0 or higher.
 The scholarships are renewable and the applicant must meet the requirements of the Re-Award Checklist Form.
 The minimum GPA for a Re-Award is 3.6.

-Applicants must be sponsored by a local DAR chapter with the presiding regent, officer or chapter scholarship chairman’s written signature on the Checklist Form.
-Please follow the directions carefully.
-Make sure all required copies to be submitted in the packet are correct.
+Applicants must be sponsored by the local DAR chapter with the presiding regent, officer or chapter scholarship chairman’s written signature on the Checklist Form.
+For more information, contact the Sallie Harrison Chapter Scholarship Ccommitte Chair.

 Deadline: May 15, annually